storj/storj/docs/design/storagenode-downtime-tracking.md

 * We want to start to track storage nodes offline time.
 * It doesn't offload the database despite being split in a different service.
-* This approach conflicts with satellite separation, or it would require to synchronize the tasks.
+* This approach conflicts with horizontally scaling satellite work and would require coordinating the tasks.

 <sup>1</sup> We want to reduce calls to the current database.